AdobeDocs/experience-manager-cloud-service.en/help/assets/native-integration-adobe-express.md

    ![Save assets in AEM](assets/adobe-express-share.png)

-2. From the Storage section in the right pane select **AEM Assets**.
+2. From the Storage section in the right pane, select **AEM Assets**.
 Adobe Express displays the upload dialog.
+3. Select either **Current Page** or **All Pages** saving option.
+Selecting **Current Page** saves the file in your destination folder, however, selecting **All Pages** creates a new folder in your destination for all non-PDF files and saves them as separate files while PDF files gets saved as a single file in the destination folder.
-3. Specify a name and format for the asset.
+4. Specify a name and format for the asset.
 You can save the canvas contents in PNG, JPEG, PDF, MP4, MP4+PNG, or MP4+JPEG formats.
 The format automatically adjusts based on the asset(s).

-   >[!NOTE]
-   >
-   >Selecting **Current Page** saves the file in your destination folder.
-Selecting **All Pages** creates a new folder in your destination for all non-PDF files and saves them there while PDF files gets saved as a single file in the destination folder.

-4. Click the folder icon under **Destination Folder** to select a location and save the asset(s).
+5. Click the folder icon under **Destination Folder** to select a location and save the asset(s).

    ![Save assets in AEM](/help/assets/assets/page-selection-and-destination-folder.svg)

-5. Optional: You can add campaign metadata for your upload using the **Project or campaign name** field.
+6. Optional: You can add campaign metadata for your upload using the **Project or campaign name** field.
 You can use an existing name or create a new one.
 You can define multiple Project or Campaign names for your upload.
 To register the name, simply type the name and hit enter.
 As a best practice, Adobe recommends specifying values in the rest of the fields as well as it creates an enhanced search experience for your uploaded assets.

-6. Similarly, define values for the **[!UICONTROL Keywords]** and **[!UICONTROL Channels]** fields.
+7. Similarly, define values for the **[!UICONTROL Keywords]** and **[!UICONTROL Channels]** fields.

-7. Click **[!UICONTROL Upload]** to upload the asset(s) to AEM Assets.
+8. Click **[!UICONTROL Upload]** to upload the asset(s) to AEM Assets.

 ## Limitations {#limitations}